ABCoins/ABCOIN/README.md

 proof of work with a target time of one minute per block and difficulty readjustment after every block.
 The block rewards are fixed and halve every 100,000 blocks.
-Starting with the 600,000th block, a permanent reward of 10,000 Dogecoin per block will be issued.
+Starting with the 600,000th block, a permanent reward of 10,000 ABcoin per block will be issued.
+1.45 is force to the ABC （Total 10 million）
+2.90 work force to the ABC （Total 20 million）
+3.180 work force to the ABC（Total 30 million）
+4. ABC will be AB APP output 30%   （Total 30 million）
+5. 10 million by ABC dropped gave every AB contributors  （Total 10 million）